core-wg/oscore/draft-ietf-core-object-security.md

    * id is the Sender ID or Recipient ID when deriving keys and nil when deriving the Common IV.
 The encoding is described in {{cose-object}}

-   * type is "Key" or "IV"
+   * type is "Key" or "IV".
+The label is an ASCII string, and does not include a trailing NUL byte.

    * L is the size of the key/IV for the AEAD algorithm used, in octets